Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 Although we don’t completely understand the exact reasons, the moon’s magnetic charge and variations in the Earth’s magnetic field might play a role in affecting our internal body clock and melatonin production.

-How Moon Cycle Is Linked To NREM Sleep – Science Explained!
+Moon Cycle and NREM Sleep

 NREM sleep, short for Non-Rapid Eye Movement sleep, is a sleep stage where the brain slows down, and the body undergoes repair.